Victoria Beckham and her gal pals spiced up her famous hubby David Beckham‘s 40th birthday in Morocco this past weekend (May 2). …Read Now

 The Brit List: 10 Words Pronounced Differently in Britain

-These words look the same in both the U.S. and U.K. but for some reason they do not quite sound the same.
-Basically the stress is on different syllables but in some cases it’s just plain unexplainable!
-But, we will try.
+These words look the same in both the U.S. and U.K., but for some reason they do not quite sound the same.
+Basically the stress is on different syllables, and in some cases it’s hard to describe, but we’ll give it a go:

 1. Vitamin = In the U.K. it’s pronounced how it is spelled VIT-a-min, vit rhymes with wit.
 Americans pronounced it VITE-a-min, vite rhyming with bite.

 2. Aluminum = The British pronunciation is a tongue twister.
 It comes easier after a few tries.
 But, then you’re in danger of forgetting how to say it in American-English.
 Sounding it out may help, al-loo-MIN-ee-um … There’s a second “i” in the British form of the word, aluminium, hence the extra syllable.
 Here’s a video to help out.

 3. Privacy = In the U.K. it’s sort of like privy, as in “You’re not privy to this conversation.”
 The word is pronounced PRIV-a-see, “priv” rhymes with the verb “live.”

 4. Schedule = This is a tricky one.
 Somehow, in the U.K., the word begins with a shh and the “c” disappears, here it is sounded out, SHED-ual.
 In a study by the British Library, interim results suggest a third of Britons taking part now adopt the American-style “SKED-ual.”
 Maybe they’re tired of getting “huh” looks?

 5. Ate = In Britain, this word has been traditionally pronounced “et.”
 Yep, just two letters.
 You’d think ate was already short enough.
 “I’m full, I et a huge lunch.”
 This may be considered old fashioned though as it’s reported younger people in the U.K. are now pronouncing the word as spelled, a-t-e.